Kevin Harvick

 Kevin Michael Harvick (born December 8, 1975) is an American semi-retired professional stock car racing driver and commentator for NASCAR on Fox.

 He last competed full-time in the NASCAR Cup Series, driving the No. 4 Ford Mustang GT for Stewart–Haas Racing.
 Harvick won the Cup Series championship in 2014 as well as the 2001 and 2006 Xfinity Series championships, and the 2007 Daytona 500.
 Harvick holds the all-time record for Cup Series wins at Phoenix Raceway with nine wins.
 Harvick's 121 combined national series wins currently rank him third all-time in NASCAR history, behind Richard Petty and Kyle Busch, respectively, while his 60 Cup wins are tenth in series history.
+He has the second most national series (Cup, Xfinity, Truck) starts in NASCAR history, behind Kyle Busch.
 Harvick began his NASCAR career in 1992.
 He is the third of only six drivers to have won a championship in both the Cup Series and the Xfinity Series, and the fifth of 36 drivers to have won a race in each of NASCAR's three national series.
-Harvick has worked as a broadcaster off-and-on for NASCAR on FOX since 2015, calling Xfinity Series races.
-Since retiring from NASCAR Cup Series competition, Harvick is signed to call Cup Series races for Fox starting in 2024.
+While still racing full time, Harvick worked as a broadcaster off-and-on for NASCAR on FOX starting in 2015, calling Xfinity Series races.
+Since retiring from NASCAR Cup Series competition, Harvick has called Cup Series races for Fox starting in 2024.

 Harvick is the owner of Kevin Harvick Incorporated, a race team that fielded cars in the Xfinity Series from 2004 to 2011 and the Truck Series between 2001 and 2011.
 The team's No. 29 late model is driven part-time in the CARS Tour by Harvick himself, alongside the No. 62 late model, which is driven full-time by Harvick's son Keelan Harvick.
 In the media, he has sometimes been nicknamed "the Closer" and "Happy Harvick."